ZaderRox1111/CS-386-Project/README.md

 ## Running the tests

-For unit testing use Husky
+For unit testing use Mocha

 ## Deployment